rayan-bkrs/rayan-bkrs/README.md

 <h2>📚 About </h2>

-I build SaaS products, automate workflows and enjoy understanding how systems work under the hood.
+I build software, automate workflows and turn ideas into products.

 ----